 Genealogy can provide your elderly loved one with a comforting sense of 'place' in history.
 Luckily there are some simple steps you can take to start your research.

 Helping your elderly parent with their family treeMany people reach a point in their life when they want to find out more about their family history and ancestors.
 In recent years, researching your family tree has become increasingly popular and there have been whole television series devoted to finding out more about people's origins.
 If this wish occurs to one of your elderly parents, there are some very simple steps you can take to start finding the answers.
 Before you start, you will need:

-Extensive notes made from the living memory of your elderly loved one
+- Extensive notes made from the living memory of your elderly loved one

-A cup of tea
+- A cup of tea

-A box of kleenex
+- A box of kleenex